ben-my-to/portme/content/posts/blackjack-game-project.md

 ## Introduction

-__Blackjack__ is a casino banking game where players competes against the house or casino to obtain the best hand of cards.
+__Blackjack__ is a casino banking game where players compete against the house or casino to obtain the best hand of cards.
 Unlike many other familiar card games, the players do not compete against each other or collaborate.
 The game is played using one or more decks of common playing cards, also known as French decks.

 In the game, the dealer represents the house/bank/casino.
 There must be at least one player.
 The dealer shuffles 8 decks of cards and cuts the deck.
 A _cut card_ is placed randomly between the 60th and 80th card from the bottom of the deck.
 All the cards are placed in a [_shoe_](https://en.wikipedia.org/wiki/Shoe_(cards)) which the dealer uses to deal cards one at a time.
 When the dealer reaches the _cut card_, then, when the game ends, the cards are shuffled, cut, a _cut card_ is placed and the cards are returned to the _shoe_.